 Osaka's Back Bar Culture and Where Canes & Tales Sits Within It

-The Kansai region has quietly become one of the more consequential zones for rare spirits in Japan.
-Partly this reflects geography — proximity to Suntory's Yamazaki distillery to the northeast, and decades of independent importers building relationships with Scottish, Irish, and American producers.
+The Kansai region has become a significant zone for rare spirits in Japan.
+Partly this reflects geography and decades of independent importers building relationships with Scottish, Irish, and American producers.
 Partly it reflects the culture of the bar owner class here, who tend to collect with patience and pour with precision.
 Canes & Tales fits that profile, though with a name that signals something narrative and tactile about the drinking experience, a bar that wants you to understand what's in the glass before you raise it.

 In Japan's premium bar tier, the back bar is never decorative.
 It is a statement of intent.
 A room with three shelves of well-chosen aged Scotch single malts, a focused Japanese whisky section, and a handful of rare independent bottlings is making a different argument than one that piles up volume for visual effect.
 Canes & Tales belongs to the former category.
 The depth of its collection reflects a curatorial logic rather than accumulation, which is the defining characteristic of Osaka's more considered drinking rooms.